 A Growing Staff Team

-If your church is growing and you’re having to take on more paid workers, Ray Evans says you’ll need to spend some time clarifying roles and responsibilities.
-If you don’t – things will soon get overstretched.
+If your church grows and you have to take on more paid workers, you’ll need to clarify responsibilities.
+Otherwise things will soon get overstretched.

 It crept up on us slowly and we didn't cope with it very well to start with.
 It was the transition of growing from a small staff team to a larger one.1 Only now do I understand something of what happened to us; it was when our small staff team moved to a multi-level staff team.2